<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 IFRS 16

 Similar to ASC 842, IFRS 16 from the International Financial Reporting Standards requires lessees to recognize all leases on their balance sheets.
-The difference between IFRS 16 and ASC 842 is that IFRS 16 has only one lease type, similar to the finance lease under ASC 842.
+The difference between IFRS 16 and ASC 842 is that lessees following IFRS 16 have only one lease type, similar to the finance lease under ASC 842.
 As a result, implementing IFRS 16 affects lessee income statements in addition to the balance sheet.
 Under this standard, lessor accounting is substantially unchanged.

 GASB 87